Try some Southern entertainment, Pigeon Forge style, at dinner shows featuring some of the nation’s top performers. Here’s a sample of what to expect.

 Country Tonite bills itself as “the one show you don’t want to miss” – a bold claim that you will agree with.
 It’s a high energy, non-stop show of music from the present and the past, song and dance mixed with family comedy performances that have something special to touch everyone.

-If you like dinner theater, how about a choice of 5 dinner shows?
-That’s what the Grand Majestic Theater offers, in what used to be the Smith Family Theater on Parkway.
-The Smith Family still puts on its show, alternating now with America’s Hit Parade, Soul of Motown, Hazzard County Hoedown and the Magic Spectacular.
+If you like dinner theater, how about a choice of different dinner shows?
+That’s what the Grand Majestic Theater offers, in another great theater on Parkway.
+Currently three dinner shows are on offer: America’s Hit Parade, Soul of Motown and Hazzard County Hoedown.

 Pigeon Forge Dinner Shows